 That means AI can turn your actual sales process into a valuable customer service tool by giving consumers even more opportunities to spend money on what they already like.

 On one hand, AI can make your current customer service operations better, faster, and more effective at scale.
 On the other, it can personalize your marketing content so well that it delights customers.
-Content becomes a vehicle for offering consumers the best offer for them at the best time.
+As a result, content becomes a vehicle for offering consumers the best offer for them at the best time.

 Automatic Ticket Tagging

 AI can also be an asset for your internal customer service infrastructure.
-If your business uses a ticketing system, then your customer service department is probably inundated with a massive volume of support inquiries every day.
-Those tickets have to be read, analyzed, tagged, and ultimately routed to an appropriate representative or team.
+For example, if your business uses a ticketing system, your customer service department is probably inundated with a massive volume of support inquiries every day.
+Those tickets must be read, analyzed, tagged, and ultimately routed to an appropriate representative or team.

 Without AI, the process is tedious and time-consuming.
 Frankly, it can be a waste of your support team's effort and resources.
 AI tools — specifically text analysis ones — take the stress, personal effort, and monotony out of that process.

-They have the capacity to analyze text from and automatically tag support tickets — reducing what would be an hours-long process into a matter of seconds.
+They can analyze text from and automatically tag support tickets — reducing what would be an hours-long process into a matter of seconds.

-Another way customer service departments have been leveraging AI to improve customer experiences is through the use of chatbots — bots companies place on web pages to address basic customer support inquiries at any time of day.
+Another way customer service departments have been leveraging AI to improve customer experiences is through chatbots — bots companies place on web pages to address basic customer support inquiries at any time of day.
 The efficiency and accessibility these bots offer are redefining customer support.

 Chatbots leverage AI and machine learning to understand the fundamentals behind a company's product or service.
-They're able to answer common questions customers might have well beyond operating hours — while actual support reps are offline.
+As a result, they’re able to answer common questions customers might have well beyond operating hours — while actual support reps are offline.

 They make customer service simpler for customers and service reps alike.
 With chatbots, customers with basic questions can have their inquiries addressed easily whenever they need.
 And reps aren't burdened with constant, monotonous, simple questions — giving them more time to tackle more pressing, significant issues.